-Third party sales and banning the sale of puppies in UK pet shops
+Third party sales and banning the sale of puppies in pet shops in England

 We want to see an end to third party sales and the sale of puppies in pet shops as part of a package of coordinated measures.
 There are some crucial steps that the government must take to make a ban, and Lucy’s Law, effective and avoid unintended consequences.
 As a priority, the governments across the UK need to regulate rehoming organisations and sanctuaries – under current rules anyone can set themselves up as one, providing an easy opportunity for devious puppy dealers to exploit this loophole.
 The Scottish Government is underway with plans to do just this which we are delighted to see.